 (c) Displaying a trademark on advertisements, price tags, transaction documents, or other means, and exhibiting or giving extensive publicity to the trademark.

 In recent years, the distribution of various downloadable “digital goods” has become increasingly common.
-Distributions involving such trademarks has been deemed to constitute use of the relevant trademarks by KIPO and the courts.
+Distributions involving such trademarks have been deemed to constitute use of the relevant trademarks by KIPO and the courts.
 Paragraph (b) above refers only to traditional types of distribution and does not reflect the changing trends in distribution.
-Thus, to clarify the statute to recognize that the distribution of trademarked digital goods is also use of the trademark, this paragraph has been amended to read: “Transferring, delivering, or providing via a telecommunications network goods or packages of goods bearing a trademark, or exhibiting, exporting, or importing such goods for any of the aforementioned purposes.”
+Thus, to clarify the statute to recognize that the distribution of trademarked digital goods is also the use of the trademark, this paragraph has been amended to read: “Transferring, delivering, or providing via a telecommunications network goods or packages of goods bearing a trademark, or exhibiting, exporting, or importing such goods for any of the aforementioned purposes.”
 This amendment will come into effect from August 4, 2022.